jirkapok/GasPlanner/README.md

 ## Prerequisites

 To work on the application install NodeJs, AngularCli 8.3 and TypeScript.
 Recommended development environment is Visual Studio Code.
+Use `npm install --no-optional` to get initial environment.

 ## Build